thomas-j-sell/pidemic/README.md

 # pidemic
 Replace the infection deck in Pandemic with a raspberry pi + lcd.

+Run Pidemic application with command `python pidemic/` from project root.

 Run tests with command `python tests/file_name.py` from project root.